costoffreedom/costoffreedom-book/book/affordances/nomadic-family.md

 that it seems figures of sovereignty develop a general concern that is not the preservation of the commons and liveliness, but the spreading of death and the material destruction of bodies and populations:
-Bassel Khartabil is, unfortunately, a direct victim.
+Bassel Khartabil is, unfortunately, a direct victim.</p>

-In this context, it is impossible to address the problem of costs without transforming our relation to the existing system.
+<p>In this context, it is impossible to address the problem of costs
+without transforming our relation to the existing system.
 Always confronted with an impossible dilemma of sustainability, we need to envision different ways to face this situation.
 While costs are most